lynch730/canvas_matlab_integration/README.md

 # Canvas Matlab Integration
 Code to automatically unpack Canvas submissions and unzip student submissions into separate folders.
-Speeds up grading MATLAB code by allowing the automated opening and running of student files alongside Canvas speedgrader.
+Speeds up grading MATLAB code by allowing the automated opening and running of student files alongside Canvas speedgrader or gradebook.

 ## How it Works
 ### *extract_submissions.m*